Higher-order asymptotic profiles for solutions to the Cauchy problem for a dispersive-dissipative equation with a cubic

 Therefore, we finally obtain \eqref{W-ap-1} because $\varepsilon>0$ can be chosen arbitrarily small.
 As a conclusion, combining \eqref{W-ap-pre}, \eqref{W-ap-1} and \eqref{W-ap-0}, we can see that \eqref{W-ap} is true. \end{proof}

-Finally, to complete the proof of Theorem \ref{thm.Duhamel}, we shall prove that the leading term of $v(x, t)-V(x, t)$ is given by $\Psi(x, t)$.
-Actually, we can show the following asymptotic formula: \begin{prop} Let $l$ be a non-negative integer.
-Then, for $1\le p \le \infty$, we have the following estimate:
+Finally, in order to complete the proof of Theorem \ref{thm.Duhamel}, we shall prove that the leading term of $v(x, t)-V(x, t)$ is given by $\Psi(x, t)$ defined in \eqref{def.Psi}.
+Actually, we can show the following asymptotic formula: \begin{prop} Let $l \in \mathbb{N}\cup\{0\}$.
+Then, for any $1\le p \le \infty$, we have